Why Do Kittens Get Diarrhea?

 Providing plenty of playtime and affection can also reduce stress levels and promote a healthy digestive system.

-By focusing on proper nutrition, gradual food transitions, regular vet care, parasite prevention, and stress reduction, you'll help keep your kitten's digestive system healthy and prevent those pesky bouts of GI upset.
+Proper nutrition, gradual food transitions, regular vet care, parasite prevention, and stress reduction, are all key to keeping your kitten's digestive system healthy - and preventing bouts of GI upset.

 Why Do Kittens Get Diarrhea?
 FAQs: